pytorch/ignite/docs/source/quickstart.rst

       trainer.add_event_handler(Events.ITERATION_COMPLETED, log_training_loss, train_loader)

-Finally, we start the engine on the training dataset and run it upto 100 epochs:
+Finally, we start the engine on the training dataset and run it during 100 epochs:

 .. code-block:: python